Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.1. Dependency Injection/DependencyInjection.md

 zingBean callback method) are invoked.*

 ### Examples of Dependency Injection
 The following example uses XML-based configuration metadata for setter-based DI.
-A small part of a Spring XML configuration
+A small part of a Spring XML configu-
-file specifies some bean definitions as follows:
+ration file specifies some bean definitions as follows:
 ```mxml
 <bean id="exampleBean" class="examples.ExampleBean">
     <!-- setter injection using the nested ref element -->